scg-unibe-ch/ese2016-team3/documentation/srs.md

 A logged in user can:

 - logout
 - edit his public profile.There he can change his password, first name, last name, username and write something about himself.
 By clicking "update" his changes will be saved.
-Normal users can upgrade their account to a premium account there as well.
+- Normal users can upgrade their account to a premium account.

 #### Messaging system